Slovakia: Recommended vaccinations

 Footnotes:

-7. Vaccination against influenza is supported by the legislation for children 6 months – 12 years, individuals with specified chronic medical conditions, older adults aged 59 years and above and people accommodated in long-term facilities.
-However, the vaccination is generally recommended and fully funded to the whole population in every influenza season.
+8. Influenza is recommended and free of charge to children from 6 months to 12 years of age, individuals with specified chronic medical conditions and older adults aged 59 years and older.
+However, the vaccination is generally recommended and fully funded to the entire population.

 More information available at: